cocotyty/iris/README.md

 		// destroy/removes the entire session and cookie ctx.SessionDestroy()
-		ctx.Log("You have to refresh the page to completely remove the session (on browsers), so the name should NOT be empty NOW, is it?\n ame: %s\n\nAlso check your cookies in your browser's cookies, should be no field for localhost/127.0.0.1 (or whatever you use)", ctx.Session().GetString("name")) ctx.Write("You have to refresh the page to completely remove the session (on browsers), so the name should NOT be empty NOW, is it?\nName: %s\n\nAlso check your cookies in your browser's cookies, should be no field for localhost/127.0.0.1 (or whatever you use)", ctx.Session().GetString("name"))
+		ctx.Log("You have to refresh the page to completely remove the session (on browsers), so the name should NOT be empty NOW, is it?\n ame: %s\n\nAlso check your cookies in your browser's cookies, should be no field for localhost/127.0.0.1 (or whatever you use)", ctx.Session().GetString("name")) ctx.Writef("You have to refresh the page to completely remove the session (on browsers), so the name should NOT be empty NOW, is it?\nName: %s\n\nAlso check your cookies in your browser's cookies, should be no field for localhost/127.0.0.1 (or whatever you use)", ctx.Session().GetString("name"))
 	})

 	iris.Listen(":8080")